TRA1T0R/TRA1T0R/README.md

 6teen.
 C+H Always welcome, love seeing people around.
 Please don't come to me for sexsual interactions if we're not close.
+Oh and i am a Medkit & Coil kin irl.
+I also have Slingshot in me in a little dose.
+Seems pretty opposite, i know: but trust me about that.
+If you wonder, you can ask me about it.

 <!--
 **TRA1T0R/TRA1T0R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.